Skip to content

 Alternatives to Intel Math Kernel Library (MKL) for CPU math functions

-Several generations of NERSC systems have provided the Intel Math Kernel Library (MKL), which provides a large, diverse collection of functions and routines for commonly used numerical calculations, which are summarized in the Intel Developer Guide for the oneAPI MLK.
+Several generations of NERSC systems have provided the Intel Math Kernel Library (MKL), which provides a large, diverse collection of functions and routines for commonly used numerical calculations, which are summarized in the Intel Developer Guide for the oneAPI MKL.

 MKL is optimized for Intel architectures.
 While it is possible that Intel MKL may work on the AMD CPUs on Perlmutter, it is not guaranteed, nor is it certain that if it does work that will achieve similar levels of performance that its users have enjoyed on Intel architectures.
 Consequently, NERSC users are encouraged to explore other software offerings which may fulfill many of the same roles as MKL.